roniweiss12/WGS_DSD-HOMER/README.md

 ## Parameters

-params.regionFile: The input region file for motif analysis.
+`params.regionFile`: The input region file for motif analysis.

-params.homerFolder: Folder for Homer results.
+`params.homerFolder`: Folder for Homer results.

 ## Running the Pipeline